laminas/getlaminas.org/data/blog/2025/2025-06-06-laminas-mvc-is-retiring.md

 - The long list of **Laminas packages** that can be easily integrated into your project also implement PSRs.
 - The **middleware architecture** has some key characteristics:
     - It is minimalist, flexible and more decoupled.
-    - It uses dependency injection which makes.
+    - It uses dependency injection which improves maintainability and development speed.

 Basically, anything you can do with Laminas MVC can be done better with Mezzio.